‘The Bachelor’ Colton Underwood Posts Hilarious Pic After He Gets At-Home Haircut From Cassie Randolph

 And Cassie herself took to the comments to ask, “Who else wants me to cut their hair?”

 This isn’t the first time Colton’s hair has had people talking.
-For the live portion of his Bachelor finale in 2019, the ABC reality star showed up with a spiky new ‘do that had fans doing a double take.
+For the live portion of his Bachelor finale in 2019, the ABC reality star showed up with a spiky new ‘do that had fans doing a double-take.

 Some viewers compared Colton’s look to cartoon character Johnny Bravo or the hair gel scene in the movie There’s Something About Mary.
 Others thought The Bachelor star’s haircut looked the same as Cassie’s dad, Matt Randolph.
 Bachelor host Chris Harrison even joked that Colton’s haircut broke Twitter, according to Refinery 29.